8 Tips for Making Your Pets’ Run More Fun This Autumn

 Get a Play Tunnel

-Play tunnels can be attached to your guinea pig or rabbit’s run to give them a new way to exercise, designed with the natural behaviour of these two animals in mind.
+Play tunnels for guinea pigs or rabbits can be attached run to give them a new way to exercise, designed with the natural behaviour of these two animals in mind.
 In the wild, both guinea pigs and rabbits would live in burrows, a hole which they dig to take temporary refuge underground.
 Watch as your piggy or rabbit has fun bouncing around, in and out of their tunnel.

 Use a Shelter